Equality House

-The Equality House is a rainbow-colored house in Topeka, Kansas that is situated on the corner of 12th and Orleans Street, across from Westboro Baptist Church, an anti-LGBT hate group.
+The Equality House is a rainbow-colored house in Topeka, Kansas, that is situated on the corner of 12th and Orleans Street, across from Westboro Baptist Church, an anti-LGBT hate group.
 The property was purchased by Aaron Jackson, the founder of the nonprofit organization Planting Peace, after he saw a "for sale" sign on a nearby house when looking at the community on Google Earth.
 He had the house painted in the colors of the rainbow flag to show support for LGBT rights.

 History

 Through Planting Peace, Jackson purchased the house in 2012 for $81,400.
 In March 2013, a military veteran agreed to paint the house the colors of the rainbow flag in tribute to the LGBTQ pride flag, and it was dubbed the Equality House.
 It was reported that a representative of Westboro said she loved the paint job because it kept the eyes of the earth on the church's message.
 The house became a place for volunteers of Planting Peace to live.
-In 2016, the house also became the organization's main office; in September of 2018, the house ceased to be the headquarters and the interior is no longer open to visitors.
+In 2016, the house also became the organization's main office; in September 2018, the house ceased to be the headquarters and the interior is no longer open to visitors.
 Visitors are still always welcome to take pictures on the property.